wacncontent/CustomizeTool/removeCommentOutput/articles/site-recovery/site-recovery-vmm-san.md

 ### SAN prerequisites

 - Using SAN replication you can replicate guest-clustered virtual machines with iSCSI or fibre channel storage, or using shared virtual hard disks (vhdx).
 SAN prerequisites are as follows:
-	- You’ll need two SAN arrays set up, one in the primary site and one in the secondary.
+	- You'll need two SAN arrays set up, one in the primary site and one in the secondary.
 	- Network infrastructure should be set up between the arrays.
 Peering and replication should be configured.
 Replication licenses should be set up in accordance with the storage array requirements.
 	- Networking should be set up between the Hyper-V host servers and the storage array so that hosts can communicate with storage LUNs using ISCSI or Fibre Channel.
 	- See a list of [supported storage arrays](http://social.technet.microsoft.com/wiki/contents/articles/28317.deploying-azure-site-recovery-with-vmm-and-san-supported-storage-arrays.aspx).